Tow (film)

-Tow is a 2025 American drama film directed by Stephanie Laing, written by Jonathan Keasey and Brant Boivin, and starring Rose Byrne, Dominic Sessa, Demi Lovato, Ariana DeBose, Octavia Spencer, and Simon Rex.
+Tow is a 2025 American drama film directed by Stephanie Laing, written by Jonathan Keasey and Brant Boivin, and starring Rose Byrne, Dominic Sessa, Demi Lovato, Ariana DeBose, Octavia Spencer, Simon Rex, and Elsie Fisher.

+The film is based on a 2018 report in the The Seattle Times about a homeless woman named Amanda Ogle and her legal battle against the local government to reclaim her vehicle that she was living in, but was stolen and then towed.

-The film premiered at the 2025 Tribeca Festival on June 7, 2025.
+The film premiered at the 2025 Tribeca Festival on June 7, 2025, and it was released in the United States on March 20, 2026.

 Premise

-Amanda Ogle, a homeless Seattle woman, fights her way out of tow-company hell to reclaim her life and the car that held it all together after receiving a tow bill for $21,634.
+Amanda Ogle, a homeless Seattle woman, fights her way out of "tow-company hell" to reclaim the car that had held her life together after receiving a tow bill for $21,634.